FluBBaOfWard/WSCpuTest/README.md

 ## Undefined opcodes

 ### 0x0F
-This opcode is not "POP CS" or Group3 it's just a 1 byte NOP.
+This opcode is not "POP CS" or Group3 it's just a 1 byte NOP (1 cycle).

 ### 0x63, 0x64, 0x65, 0x66, 0x67
-These opcodes doesn't do anything, they are just 1 byte NOPs.
+These opcodes doesn't do anything, they are just 1 byte NOPs (1 cycle).

-### 0x9B
+### 0x9B (POLL)
-This is known as POLL on other NEC Vx0 CPUs, on the V30MZ it doesn't wait or cause exception, just a 1 byte NOP.
+On the WonderSwan it doesn't wait or cause exception, the POLL pin is probably held low at all times, works as a 1 byte NOP (10 cycles).

 ### 0xD6 (SALC)
-This is a one byte opcode called SALC, it sets AL to either 0x00 or 0xFF depending on if Carry is set or not.
+This is a one byte opcode called SALC, it sets AL to either 0x00 or 0xFF depending on if Carry is set or not (8 cycles).
 Though I couldn't get STC to set the carry before the SALC...

 ### 0xD8 - 0xDF
 These opcodes are called FPO on other NEC Vx0 CPUs, used to communicate with an FPU.
-On the V30MZ they are 2 byte NOPs.
+On the V30MZ they are 2 byte NOPs (1 cycle).

 ### 0xC0,0xF0,0x## (SAL al, ##)
 This doesn't work as Shift Arithmetic Left but instead zeros al.